andrewchu16/ics3u6-final-project/README.md

 ## Layout

-The main game takes place on a mostly 2-dimensional plane.
+The main game takes place on a 2-dimensional plane.

 ## Programming Challenges